Bits & Watts 2020 SMART Internship program.

 Project #1 - Global Microgrid Comparison Study

 Microgrids are trending in our community nowadays.
 Resilience and reliability are the key drivers to many of the existing Microgrid deployments due to the impact of extreme weather events.
-The selected students will spend eight weeks this summer working remotely with fellow students as a team on the analysis of Microgrid cases in California, North America and other countries to understand the industry practice and challenges; identify technology gaps and future research needs.
+The group of students will spend 8 weeks this summer working on the analysis of Microgrid cases in California, North America and other countries to understand the industry practice and challenges; identify technology gaps and future research needs.
 Link to final project presentation

 Project #2 - Stanford Community Microgrid Design

 Stanford community microgrid will encompass feeder-level microgrids with multiple points of common coupling to the surrounding distribution grid.
 To support the needs of local populations and critical infrastructure (such as hospital, important labs) during extended grid outages, the design must consider diverse DER options, like energy storage (battery and thermal storage), energy efficiency, flexible loads, solar PV.
 Link to final project presentation